atimc/MappingSpecification/README.md

 Interprete freely available data from www.usgs.org

+The programming language will be Java and I will specifically use the javafx libraries.

 Draw a map with visible cues to slope with grades being marked and decernable in 1 degree implements from 0-10 or 20.